Development and Administration Tools

 Selectel Cloud platform supports a variety of management, administration, and development tools.

-A selvpcclient library is used to interact with our service.
+A python-selvpcclient library is used to interact with our service.
 It is written in Python and covers the entire API, so the user can manage projects, quotas, and resources from program code or the console.

 More information on installing and using the library can be found in our blog.